 Canadian homes are expensive.
-In fact, the Canadian Real Estate Association (CREA) said the average home in Canada cost $481,745 in March of 2019.
+In fact, the Canadian Real Estate Association (CREA) said the average home in Canada costs $481,745 in March of 2019.
 There is no denying it.
-The high prices in major metropolitan cities mixed with high demand makes breaking into the market seem unachievable.
+The high prices in major metropolitan cities mixed with high demand make breaking into the market seem unachievable.

-Yet home ownership is still a big goal for most of us.
+Yet homeownership is still a big goal for most of us.
 Many of us save for years trying to make this dream a reality.
-So while looking at your options, contemplate whether or not you should consider buying a fixer-upper.
+So while looking at your options, contemplate whether or not you should consider buying a fixer-upper house.

 What defines a fixer-upper?

 What exactly is a fixer-upper?
 It’s a house in need of repair.
 And it’s a great option for homeowners who want to “fix-up” property in order to leave their mark (or have the features they desire most in a home).
 Quite often, fixer-uppers come with a lower price tag.
 This is due, in part, to the need for some pretty heavy-duty renovations.
 Still, these properties are just one way for potential buyers to break into the market.
 And let’s get real, we’ve all considered it.
 We binge-watch HGTV’s Property Brothers and we laugh at how adorably fun Chip & Joanna from Fixer Upper are when they go through a renovation.
 Many of you want the opportunity to customize every part of your property, too.
 But is it really that easy?
 Is it really that fun?